SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 that superclass convenience initializer can never be called directly by your subclass, as per the rules described above in :ref:`Initialization_InitializerChaining`.
 Therefore, your subclass is not (strictly speaking) providing an override of the superclass initializer.
-As a result, you do not write the ``override`` modifier when providing a matching implementation of a superclass convenience initializer.
+As a result, you don't write the ``override`` modifier when providing a matching implementation of a superclass convenience initializer.

 .. assertion:: youDoNotAndCannotWriteOverrideWhenOverridingAConvenienceInitializer